-She will benefit from some basic training to help her gain confidence and set her up for success in her new home.
+Chiquita will benefit from some basic training to help her manage all of her excitement and enthusiasm for life.

-- Basic training classes or a few sessions with a trainer can be a great way to get started.
+- Training classes or a few sessions with a trainer can be a great way to get started.

 - Training is a great way to build a bond with your new pup, like learning a common language.